ezrasingh/acpi-event-manager/WHY.md

 Each of these files store an ASCII encoded integer, just change the number and save the file.
 ACPI will read the values stored in them to control hardware components.

-Whoever thought of having two separate variables for brightness I hate them, the time [wasted](https://bbs.archlinux.org/viewtopic.php?id=174991) because of this was traumatic, And in the end, neither `brightness` or `actual_brightness` worked.
+Whoever thought of having two separate variables for brightness I hate them and the time [wasted](https://bbs.archlinux.org/viewtopic.php?id=174991) because of this was traumatic.
+In the end, neither `brightness` nor `actual_brightness` worked.
 However, `max_brightness` _did_ seem to have an affect and `xrandr` was still working.

 So I thought okay I'll just: